What can I sell on Felt?

 Can I sell jewellery made from mass-produced components?

-As with all products on Felt, component jewellery must meet with our definition of handmade (see above).
+As with all products on Felt, component jewellery must meet with our terms.
 So, jewellery using mass-produced components can be sold on Felt, but it must be assembled by you in a creative way.
 Pre-completed pieces may not be on-sold on Felt.
 We strongly recommend that you describe your working process in your product descriptions so that buyers can see how you’ve worked on your creations.